jrsoftware/issrc/README.md

 2. **Install Embarcadero Delphi**

-   We compile all of Inno Setup's projects under Delphi 10.2 Tokyo Release 2.
+   We compile all of Inno Setup's projects under Delphi 10.3 Rio.

    If you do not have access to this version of Delphi, you should be able to compile the projects on later versions, however complete